dli1/dli1.github.io/content/_index.md

         * **Mentoring**
             * I'm open to supervise master thesis in IR and NLP.
 If you are a master AI student looking for internship, feel free to email me.
 At Elsevier, we have rich textual data and we do fantastic IR/NLP tasks.
         * **Past master thesis supervision**
-            * <span style="color:blue">A comparative study of text to image generation methods for visualizing classical Chinese poems</span>.
+            * <span style="color: #0096FF">A comparative study of text to image generation methods for visualizing classical Chinese poems</span>.
 2022.
 Zeyou Niu.
 Msc Artificial Intelligence.
             * Automatic optimization techniques in machine learning pipelines.
 2021.
 Simon Appelt.
 Msc Artificial Intelligence.
             * Modelling task and worker correlation for crowdsourcing label aggregation.
 2020.
 Ioanna Sanida.
 Msc Artificial Intelligence.
             * Statistical question classification.
 2019.
 Ruben Halfhide.
 Msc Data Science.